What is Ecommerce Marketing?

 Strategise, strategise, strategise!

-Like all good marketing campaigns, strategy is the key to success.
+Like all good marketing campaigns, the strategy is the key to success.
 Whether you’re just starting out, or have an established business, you can’t just expect traffic to land in your lap.
 Instead, ecommerce marketing is all about closely aligning your business’ goals, strategies and techniques to achieve traffic growth that results in sales.
 Sounds simple right?

 Let’s start with your goals.
 What are you hoping to achieve?
-Your marketing goals are usually centred around one main idea, whether that’s increasing traffic, improving revenue or engaging with customers.
+Your marketing goals are usually centered around one main idea, whether that’s increasing traffic, improving revenue or engaging with customers.
 Before you begin your campaign, it’s crucial that you set these goals out clearly so that you can make sure all your marketing efforts are directly related to reaching these objectives.

 Where a goal determines what you’re hoping to achieve, your strategy gives your goals a pathway to follow.
 These are the steps you need to take in order to reach these goals.
 For example, if you’re aiming to increase sales, you may use the following techniques: